opencanarias/taple-docsite/docs/tutorials/quickstart.md

 ```
 ## Create more subjects

-Until now we have created a subject that model a food batch .
+Until now we have created a subject that model a food batch.
 TAPLE allows us to create more subjects dynamically.
 Lets create more subjects by repeating steps from ["Create a subject"](./quickstart.md#create-a-subject):

 1. Create subject:
     ```bash title="Creating subject from Node 1"